mattfidler/tabbar-ruler.el/Readme.md

 - __Compatibility__ --  Windows Emacs 23.x
 - __Package-Requires__ --  ((tabbar "2.0.1"))

 ## Introduction
 Tabbar ruler is an emacs package that allows both the tabbar and the ruler to be used together.
 In addition it allows auto-hiding of the menu-bar and tool-bar.

 Tabbar appearance based on reverse engineering Aquaemacs code and changing to my preferences, and Emacs Wiki.

 Tabbar/Ruler integration is new.
 Tabbar should be active on mouse move.
 Ruler should be active on self-insert commands.

 Also allows auto-hiding of toolbar and menu.

 To use this, put the library in your load path and use

   (setq tabbar-ruler-global-tabbar 't) ; If you want tabbar (setq tabbar-ruler-global-ruler 't) ; if you want a global ruler (setq tabbar-ruler-popup-menu 't) ; If you want a popup menu.
   (setq tabbar-ruler-popup-toolbar 't) ; If you want a popup toolbar

   (require 'tabbar-ruler)

 ## Known issues
 the left arrow is text instead of an image.
 ## History

+- __19-Dec-2012__ --   Changed slope.
+Made the background color the default background color if unspecified.
+Made tabbar-hex-color return "None" if not defined (Matthew L. Fidler)
 - __15-Dec-2012__ --   Made sure that the tabbr-ruler-separator-image is at least 17 pixels high (Matthew L. Fidler)
 - __15-Dec-2012__ --   Attempt to fix another bug on load (Matthew L. Fidler)
 - __14-Dec-2012__ --   Fixed tabbar ruler so that it loads cold.
 (Matthew L. Fidler)